r10ezz/republic-lp/README.md

 # age-calculator

-This project is unfinished
+This project is unfinished.
-still in development!!
+ Still in development!!